Latest Advisories

 Vulnerability Details

-SafeBreach Labs researcher Or Yair uncovered vulnerabilities in several leading EDR and AV solutions, including SentinelOne, that allows a non-privileged user to create NTFS reparse points, which creates a path that “links” to a different path.
-The SentinelOne agent uses Windows functionality to get a path of a file to mitigate.
-A malicious actor may replace the path with a different path to a file to which it does not have privileges.
-This can potentially turn the agent into a malicious data wiper.
+SafeBreach Labs researcher Or Yair uncovered vulnerabilities in several leading EDR and AV solutions, including SentinelOne.
+The issue allows a non-privileged user to create NTFS reparse points, which redirect file paths.
+The SentinelOne agent uses Windows functionality to retrieve file paths for mitigation.
+A malicious actor could exploit this to redirect the agent to a privileged file, potentially turning the agent into a data wiper.

 Products Impacted

-Microsoft Windows with SentinelOne agents running all versions prior to 22.2.4.558 are vulnerable.
+Microsoft Windows systems running SentinelOne agents prior to version 22.2.4.558 are vulnerable.

-This exploit was also tested against Defender, Defender for Endpoint, TrendMicro Apex One, Avast Antivirus, and AVG Antivirus and was found to be vulnerable.
+This exploit was also tested and found to affect Defender, Defender for Endpoint, TrendMicro Apex One, Avast Antivirus, and AVG Antivirus.

 Mitigation

-In order to be protected, you are required to install the latest SentinelOne policy override in version 22.2 SP1 (22.2.4.558) on your Windows agent endpoints.
-ConnectWise SOC teams have already updated all the ConnectWise SentinelOne EDR and MDR consoles with the 22.2.4.558 agent.
+To be protected, install the latest SentinelOne policy override in version 22.2 SP1 (22.2.4.558) on your Windows agent endpoints.
+ConnectWise SOC teams have already updated all ConnectWise SentinelOne EDR and MDR consoles with this version.

-After the updates have been deployed, please verify in the SentinelOne console if your machine has a pending reboot that needs to be actioned in case this is required to complete the installation.
+After deployment, verify in the SentinelOne console if your machine requires a reboot to complete the installation.

-If you have any questions about the updating process, please contact our security support teams at securitypartnersupport@connectwise.com.
+If you have any questions about the update process, please contact our security support team at securitypartnersupport@connectwise.com.

 November 29, 2022 <4:00 PM ET>: Remaining Vigilant Against Email Phishing Attempts

 We are aware of a phishing campaign that mimics ConnectWise Control New Login Alert emails and has the potential to lead to unauthorized access to legitimate Control instances.
-We know email phishing attacks continue to get more sophisticated, mirroring legitimate email and web content.
+Email phishing attacks continue to grow in sophistication, often mirroring legitimate email and web content.

 A sample of this phishing email is shown in the screenshot below and contains a “click here” link to a malicious site.
-ConnectWise has issued take-down requests for the malicious site and domains.
+ConnectWise has issued takedown requests for the malicious site and associated domains.

 If you are concerned that you may have been compromised, please follow the steps in this security alert checklist.
 We also recommend reviewing the Control security guide and best practices for further securing your instance, as well as verifying that links, your account ID, and your domain are accurate.